durrotun04/soccer-player-tracking/README.md

 If you use this repository, please cite:

 xxx, x., & xxx, x.
 (2025).
-Evaluating YOLOv8-Pose Variants for Accurate Soccer Field Keypoint Detection and Homography Mapping.
+Soccer Player Tracking and Team Classification from Broadcast Highlights: A Low-Cost Analytical Pipeline.

 # 🤝 Contributions
 Contributions, pull requests, and discussions are welcome!